- Steps to Make Google Photos Work

 - Now you need to get your client ID.
 For this, click on the “Create Credentials” button, and select “OAuth client ID”:

-- In the resultant screen, pick the option for “Web application”, give it a “Name”, then fill out the “Authorised Redirect URIs”.
+If the “Desktop App” option is not working out, pick the option for “Web application”.
+Give it a “Name”, then fill out the “Authorised Redirect URIs”.
 You can get the Redirect URIs for your site from Photonic → Settings → Google Photos → Google Photos Settings → Google Client ID.
 You first put in one, hit enter, then put in the next and hit enter again.

 - Once you are satisfied with your app, click “Create”.
 Google immediately gives you the credentials: